SouthGreenPlatform/trainings/_pages/linux.md

 <li>Connect to a Unix / Linux system</li>
 <li>Manipulate files and directories within the Linux system</li>
 <li>Work with text files</li>
-<li>Understand how to structure and write a simple shell script</li>
 <li>Run programs from the command-line</li>
 </ul>
 </div>